About Our Grief and Loss Therapy Program

-Granite Recovery Centers’ approach to the treatment of substance use disorders is unique in that it centers upon a rigorous AA’s 12 Step curriculum integrated with evidence-based, clinical modalities to promote lifetime recovery.
-Grief and loss therapy is used to help clients deal with co-occurring grief; past and present.
+Granite Recovery Centers’ approach to the treatment of substance use disorders is unique in that it centers upon a rigorous 12 Step recovery program integrated with evidence-based addiction therapy programs to promote lifetime recovery.
+Our grief and loss therapy program is used to help clients deal with co-occurring grief, past, and present.

 Understanding Grief and Loss

 No one is exempt from grief and loss, and traumatic events that create these feelings happen many times over the course of one’s life.
-Grief is a feeling of irreparable loss of someone or something, and marked by overwhelming emotions of sadness, regret, disbelief, and hopelessness.
+Grief is a feeling of irreparable loss of someone or something.
+It’s marked by overwhelming emotions of sadness, regret, disbelief, and hopelessness.
 With time, these acute feelings will start to dissipate and a return to normal activities a frame of mind can resume.
-If the person is unable to properly process their grief, and the same emotions persist at the same volume and for an extended period of time, a complicated grief disorder is diagnosed and should be treated with clinical modalities.
+If the person is unable to properly process their grief, and the same emotions persist at the same volume and for an extended period of time, a complicated grief disorder is diagnosed and should be treated with clinical modalities like Granite Recovery Centers’ grief therapy program.

 The Five Stages of Grief